run-nan/open-docs/docs/abilities/business/ONES-API/ONES-API-access.md

 ## Overview

 The ONES API access ability provides a method for plugins to access the ONES API.
 ONES API is all the API open to the outside world of ONES , such as viewing the details of an issue, adding issue and other API, which can be accessed to interact with ONES.
-Each plugin will generate a [super admin](../../basic/super-admin.md) in the ONES, and the superuser will have access to all data when accessing ONES API.
+Each plugin will generate a [super-admin](../../basic/super-admin.md) in the ONES, and the superuser will have access to all data when accessing ONES API.

 ## Usage